Analysis | Biden’s shaky defense of his government’s evacuation plan for Afghans

-On Monday, Biden essentially said they just got caught off guard and were stopped by Afghans from making mass evacuations earlier.
+On Monday, Biden essentially said they just got caught off guard and were stopped by the Afghans from making mass evacuations earlier.
 That’s unlikely to satiate his critics on both sides of the aisle.

 “I think he is going to have blood on his hands for what they did,” Rep. Michael McCaul (R-Tex.), the top Republican on the House Foreign Affairs Committee, said Sunday.